Advanced Medical Student Fellowship in Alcohol and Other Drug Dependency

 Who is eligible to apply?

 Only medical students attending U.S. medical schools will be eligible to participate in this program.

 How many students will be accepted?

-In order to optimize the clinical experience of the participants, six students will be accepted for each session.
+In order to optimize the clinical experience of the participants, eight students will be accepted for each session.

 When is the program?

-The Medical Student Assistantship program is offered in two three-week sessions.
+The Medical Student Fellowship program is offered in two three-week sessions.
 Students are permitted to attend only one session.
-Dates for 2013 are:

 Questions?
 Please contact Kristine Pond at email@example.com.